Robert Charles Zaehner: British intelligence

 Zaehner publicly held the rank of Counsellor in the British Embassy in Tehran.
 In fact, he continued as an MI6 officer.
 During the Abadan Crisis he was assigned to prolong the Shah's royal hold on the Sun Throne against the republican challenge led by Mohammed Mossadegh, then the Prime Minister.
 The crisis involved the Anglo-Iranian Oil Company which had been in effect nationalised by Mossadegh.
 Zaehner thus became engaged in the failed 1951 British effort to topple the government of Iran and return oil production to that entity controlled by the British government. "[T]he plot to overthrow Mossadegh and give the oilfields back to the AIOC was in the hands of a British diplomat called Robin Zaehner, later professor of Eastern religions at Oxford."
 Such Anglo and later American interference in Iran, which eventually reinstalled the Shah, has been widely criticized.

 In the 1960s, MI5 counterintelligence officer Peter Wright questioned Zaehner about floating allegations that he had doubled as a spy for the Soviet Union, harming British intelligence operations in Iran and Albania during the period following World War II.
 Zaehner is described as "a small, wiry-looking man, clothed in the distracted charm of erudition."
 In his 1987 book Spycatcher Wright wrote that Zaehner's humble demeanor and candid denial convinced him that the Oxford don had remained loyal to Britain.
 Wright notes that "I felt like a heel" for confronting Zaehner.

 Although in the intelligence service for the benefit of his Government, on later reflection Zaehner did not understand the utilitarian activities he performed as being altogether ennobling.
 In such "Government service abroad", he wrote, "truth is seen as the last of the virtues and to lie comes to be a second nature.
 It was, then, with relief that I returned to academic life because, it seemed to me, if ever there was a profession concerned with a single-minded search for truth, it was the profession of the scholar."
 Prof. Jeffrey Kripal discusses "Zaehner's extraordinary truth telling" which may appear "politically incorrect".
 The "too truthful professor" might be seen as "a redemptive or compensatory act" for "his earlier career in dissimulation and deception" as a spy.

 Oxford professor

-Zaehner worked at the university until his death on 24 November 1974 in Oxford. "[A]t the age of sixty-one he fell down dead in the street on his way to Sunday evening Mass."
+Zaehner worked at the university until his death, aged 61, on 24 November 1974 in Oxford, when he collapsed in the street while walking on his way to Sunday evening mass.
 The cause of death was a heart attack.